yagarea/jektex/README.md

 ### Config
 Jektex is highly configurable via your `_config.yml` file.
+Unknown options and invalid values are reported during the build and fall back to their defaults.

 **Disabling cache**
 You can disable caching with the `disable_disk_cache` option.